njgeorge000158/Bank-and-Election-Analyses-in-Python/README.md

 - **Greatest single-month increase:** $1,862,002 on August 16, 2023
 - **Greatest single-month decrease:** -$1,825,558 on February 14, 2023

-The results reveal a company that, despite generating a substantial net profit over the year, experienced notable volatility in its monthly performance — with a swing of nearly $3.7 million between its best and worst months.
-The negative average month-over-month change further suggests that, while the company remained profitable in aggregate, its financial momentum trended slightly downward across the period.
+The results reveal a company that, despite generating a substantial net profit, experienced notable volatility in its monthly performance with a swing of nearly $3.7 million between its best and worst months.
+The negative average month-over-month change further suggests that, while the company remained profitable in the aggregate, its financial momentum trended slightly downward across the full period.

 ## **PyPoll: Municipal Election Vote Tabulation**

-The second script, `poll_main.py`, was developed to modernize the vote-counting process for a small rural town.
-Drawing from `election_data.csv` in the Resources folder, the script tallies votes across the full election dataset and produces a complete breakdown of results:
+The second script, `poll_main.py`, modernizes the vote-counting process for a small rural town.
+Drawing from the file `election_data.csv` in the Resources folder, the script tallies votes across the full election dataset and produces a complete breakdown of results:

 - **Total votes cast:** 369,711
 - **Candidates and results:**